gushogg-blake/datacamp-assignment/SampleExercise.md

 - `useEffect` accepts a single argument -- a callback function to do any set-up work needed.
 We can move our timer set-up line into a `useEffect` callback.

 - The `useEffect` callback can return another function to do any cleanup work -- that's where we need to clear the timer interval.

+## Code before

+Functional React component for a timer counting up in seconds.
+Current count initialised to 0 with a `useState` hook, followed by a bare `setInterval` call to increment the count every second.
+Since a new `setInterval` is created on every re-render, the count starts increasing by 2, then 3, etc after each re-render.

+## Solution

+`setInterval` wrapped in `useEffect` callback, with `clearInterval` in the teardown function.